 I’m only including this question because it appears to be a popular question regarding house sitting.
 However, if you have read the above section, you should already know the answer!

-Indeed, you shouldn’t be expected to be paid for house sitting.
-In fact, some house sitting sites will let you say that you charge, but most people don’t.
+Indeed, you shouldn’t expect to be paid for house sitting.
+Some house sitting sites will let you say that you charge, but most people don’t.
 Thus, it’s unlikely you will be selected if you say yes to that question.

 Remember, house sitting saves you a ton of money!
 There’s no reason you should need to get paid.
 The amount of money saved more than offsets the potential to also earn a wage while sitting.